zhou-1/Personal/_posts/JavaThinking/HashMap-Set-Table.md

 # Hash Set
-Not the construction of key-value, only store the elements not same, we can say HashSet as basic HashMap only keeps the key.
+Not the construction of key-value, <b> only store the elements not same </b> , we can say HashSet as basic HashMap only keeps the key.
 Creating ways:
 HashSet<Integer> set = new HashSet<Ineteger>(nums.length);

 # Hash Map
 Not ensure thread safe.
 Can use null as key.
 Initial volume is 16.
+<b> cannot store the same elements as key </b>
 Array + Linked list
 Creating ways:
 HashMap<Character, Integer> HM = new HashMap<Character, Integer>(); //need to mark type in <>